 Westside Therapy, founded in 2019, offers lower-cost counselling to individuals seeking counselling in the west side of Sheffield.
-It offers a humanistic (person-centered/integrative) approach to counselling and welcomes individuals seeking therapy on both a short-term or longer-term basis.
+It offers a humanistic (person-centered/integrative) approach to and welcomes individuals seeking therapy on both a short-term or longer-term basis.

 Often, lower-cost services have waiting lists.
 Should a session not be immediately available, you are invited to join the Westside Therapy waiting list.
 The website provides comprehensive information.
-Please don't hesitate to call if you have any additional questions.

 Training, qualifications & experience